DickyMacias/craft-gravatar/README.md

 * Rating ( `default: mp` )
 * Default Avatar ( `default: mp` )

-Detailed instructions what are the allowed values are defined here: https://de.gravatar.com/site/implement/images/
+Detailed instructions about allowed values are defined here: https://en.gravatar.com/site/implement/images/

 Inside the plugin settings (and also in the `config.php`) you have also the detailed instructions and options.